How to grow bamboo

 To plant the bamboo into the ground, dig a hole that is twice the size of the root mass.
 Mix a little compost into the base of the hole before placing the bamboo, so that the root mass sits level with the ground surface.
 Mix the soil with more compost and then fill.
 Add a little more of the compost over the top of the bamboo and water in well.

-Bamboos require high levels of nitrogen to maximise their growing potential and it is best to fertilise the plants in early spring and again mid-late summer.
+Bamboos require high levels of nitrogen to maximise their growth potential and it is best to fertilise the plants in early spring and again mid-late summer.

 Keep your bamboo healthy, by regular removal of dead matter from the canes and around the base, this will then create a good circulation of air.